Eric-Ward475/Class-Notes/README.md

 ### Road-map
 - Add hosting with GitHub pages or a Wiki
 - Keep notes up to date and accurate
+- Add notes for classes I am not in (Relies on other people sending notes to upload, or me independently taking the course)

 ### Upcoming additions
 - English 1H Mythology pgs 181-223